 Occupational health care

 Employers are responsible for preventive health care of their empolyees.
 On a voluntary basis, some also provide medical care.

 Private health care

 The private health care sector such as health care companies and NGO's supplement municipal services.
-Municipalities or joint municipal authorities may also procure services from private service providers.
+Municipalities or joint municipal authorities may also procure health care services from private service providers.

 The National Institute for Welfare and Health (THL) is a research institution that studies and develops social and health care services.
 Its functions also include several specialist tasks in the field, e.g national prevention of infections and prison medicine.

 The National Supervisory Authority for Welfare and Health (Valvira) guides, supervises and runs the licensing administration of social and health care.

 Regional State Administrative Agencies are responsible for supervising health care services on a regional level.
-These, together with Valvira, also supervise health care professionals.
+These agencies, in collaboration with Valvira, also supervise health care professionals.